 Snoqualmie Falls is a 276-foot waterfall on the Snoqualmie River about 30 miles east of Seattle on the way to Snoqualmie Pass.
 The falls have been for generations a sacred site for the Snoqualmie Tribe and a source of hydraulic power.
-Today it is the second-most visited tourist attraction in Washington state, after Mt.
-Rainier.
+By 1998, it was the second-most visited tourist attraction in Washington after Mount Rainier.

 The Snoqualmie Tribe believes that Snoqualm, or Moon the Transformer, created the world.
 Snoqualm later created Snoqualmie Falls out of a fish trap.
 He transformed the trap into a waterfall with the hopes of allowing the salmon to swim upstream.
 He was unsuccessful, and to this day, the 276-foot waterfall keeps salmon from spawning in the upper valley.
 The tribe regards the falls as a sacred site.

 An observation deck, built in 1968, provides the vantage point for the millions of photographs that are taken of the falls.
-Snoqualmie Falls receives over one and a half million visitors each year.
+Snoqualmie Falls receives more than 1.5 million visitors each year.
 The falls provide the energy to generate electricity, and they remain sacred to the Indians.